František Šebej: Career

 Šebej was born on 11 May 1947 in Bratislava.
 He worked at the Comenius University in Bratislava as a researcher at the Institute of Human Bioclimathology and Institute of Experimental psychology between 1971 and 1980.

 Šebej was a member of the House of Nations of the Federal Assembly of Czechoslovakia between 7 June 1990 and 4 June 1992.
 He served first for the Public Against Violence (VPN) party from 26 September 1990 until 12 November 1991.
 Then for a combination of the VPN and the Civic Democratic Union between 3 December 1991 and 10 March 1992 and finally solely for the Civic Democratic Union until the end of his term.
 In 1995 he criticized the government of Slovak Prime Minister Vladimír Mečiar, saying the state was becoming more and more authoritarian.

 Between 1998 and 2002 Šebej was member of the National Council of Slovakia.
 In 2010 he again became member of the National Council, being elected for Most–Híd in the 2010 Slovak parliamentary election.
 In the parliamentary elections of 2012 he was elected once again for Most–Híd.
 As of 2015 he chaired the Foreign Affairs committee in the National Council, he has done so since 2010.

-In April 2014, during the crisis in Ukraine he disagreed with Slovak government policy on defence of Slovakia.
+In April 2014, during the Russo-Ukrainian war he disagreed with Slovak government policy on defence of Slovakia.
 He called for increased security efforts, including the possibility of stationing NATO troops in the country.
 On 15 March 2018 Šebej resigned from his seat in the National Council.

 Šebej is member of the board of the Slovak Foreign Policy Association.